Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 of `a` using integer indexing.
 For instance, suppose we wanted to create the array `[105, 100]` from the above `a`.
 Based on the above examples, it might not seem possible.
 The elements `105` and `100` are not in the same row or column of `a`.
-However, this is doable, by providing multiple integer array indices.
+However, this is doable by providing multiple integer array indices.

 When multiple integer array indices are provided, the elements of each index